pgorman/dangerjaunt/minirules.md

 ### Scrolls ###

+Scrolls either contain magic-user spells, or offer a particular type of protection.
+Only magic-users understand spell scrolls, but anyone can read a protection scroll.
 Scrolls are single-use --- the writing of each spell vanishes from the page as it's read --- although a magic-user can transcribe a a scroll into his spell book.
-Scrolls either contain magic-user spells, or offer a particular type of protection.
-Scrolls can be read even by magic-users of insufficient level to cast the spell.
 Typical scrolls include:

 1. Spell scroll: Light, Knock